karkman/MMB-114_Genomics/00-software-installations.md

 # Software installations

 Before our first class on **04.03.19**, please do the following steps.
-If you ran into problems, just send me and [e-mail](mailto:igor.pessi@helsinki.fi) and I will help you out.
+If you run into problems, just send me an [e-mail](mailto:igor.pessi@helsinki.fi) and I will help you out.

 ## Register to CSC